talos/nypd-crash-data-bandaid/README.md

 missing older data, the raw violations files, and the full list of violations URLs.

+Thanks to Tom Swanson for his invaluable help in geocoding the vast majority of intersections.

 ## Just give me the data already!

 OK, OK.
 Go to: